 Shechem was one of Israel's six cities of refuge designated by God (Joshua 20:7).

 Shunem is the place where Elisha the prophet raised from the dead the son of a Shunammite woman (2Kings 4).

-Sodom, and its sister city Gomorrah, are destroyed by God for their many sins (Genesis 19).
+Sodom, and its Old Testament sister city Gomorrah, experience God’s wrath for their many sins by being destroyed (Genesis 19).